 Our foothills soil is bad for gardening because of the clay (myth): Having used many choice four-letter words and thrown a few shovels across the yard after hours of trying to dig planting holes up here (I am a Bay Area transplant), I won’t argue that ours is not an easy soil to work with.
 Yes, it’s harder to dig (especially with all of the rock), and yes, too, much clay in a soil can cause drainage and aeration problems with some plants.
 But the good news is, clay happens to be a nutrient magnet for plants.

-Clay's surface structure and chemical properties naturally attract many of the essential elements of plant nutrition, such as calcium, magnesium, potassium, hydrogen and iron, among others.
-"Because clay minerals are so active in nutrient exchanges," explains the California Master Gardener Handbook, "they largely determine how well plants will grow in that soil."
+The science of why this is so, is more than most gardeners want or need to know; but it has to do with the fact that clay’s surface structure and chemical properties naturally attract many of the essential elements of plant nutrition, such as calcium, magnesium, potassium, hydrogen and iron, among others.
+“Because clay minerals are so active in nutrient exchanges,” explains the California Master Gardener Handbook, “they are major determinants of the chemical and physical properties of a given soil, and they largely determine how well plants will grow in that soil.”